sridd7/Crypto-Website-API-pull-using-Python/README.md

 - **Server Storage**: Store cryptocurrency data on a server, allowing for historical data retrieval and analysis.

-- **Power BI Integration**: Connect the server to Power BI for creating interactive and customizable visualizations.
+- **Power BI Integration**: Connect the server to Power BI for creating interactive and customizable visualizations.(Pending to implement)

-- **User Interface (Optional)**: Build a user interface within Power BI for an enhanced user experience.
+- **User Interface (Optional)**: Build a user interface within Power BI for an enhanced user experience.(Pending to implement)

 - **Testing the API Endpoint with Postman**: To ensure data accuracy and availability, you can test the API endpoint using Postman.
 ---